livecomsjournal/livecomsjournal.github.io/_policies/02_best_practices.md

 These documents consist of:

 A. **A checklist**: A succinct list of steps that people should follow when carrying out the task in question.
-This is effectively a *checklist*, provided to ensure certain basic standards are followed and common but critical major errors are avoided.
+This is provided to ensure certain basic standards are followed and common but critical major errors are avoided.

-B. **The rationale**: A much more detailed section with the necessary rationale for the checklist, which would act as more complete *best practices* description, with significant detail as to the possible alternative ways to accomplish a given task, when one would be better than another, and significant literature documentation about reasons for choices.
+B. **The rationale**: A much more detailed section with the necessary rationale for the checklist, which would act as more complete *best practices* description.
+This should include 1) significant detail as to the possible alternative ways to accomplish a given task, 2) description of advantages and disadvantages of the various approaches, and 3) significant literature documentation about reasons for choices.

 The inspiration for best practices guides can be found in the Atul Gawande article [The